Firebase vs other service providers

 Parse is a widely used open-source development framework for creating application backends.
 Suitable for the development of web, mobile, and IoT applications, Parse offers support for several front end technologies like Xamarin, Java, React Native, Swift, and Ionic.

-- Parse offers users the choice of using both MongoDB and Postgres as databases.
+- Parse offers users the choice of using both SQL and NOSQL databases.

 - Parse offers SDKs (software development kits) for developing mobile backends for various platforms.